sebmigman/desafio-pandas/README.md

 Dataframe are sorted and returned from the `qX()` function.
 In order to answer the question you call the function which returns a dataframe `df.head(K)` where K is the top

 ### New
 Add data validation task by performing aggregations on smaller datasets using CLI tools such as `grep`, `jq`, `sort`, `wc`

 ## Shortcomingsz
-No odularity
+* No Modularity / WIP
-No CLI
+* No CLI / WIP
-Localhost processing assumes a relative small file (400MB)
+* Localhost processing assumes a relative small file (400MB) /WIP

 ## Future
-Refactor single notebook into a main with a library/class definition for questions Migrate pandas dataframe logic and action to spark to scale the process Add CLI options (input file, K values per question, etc.)
+* Refactor single notebook into a main with a library/class definition for questions
+* Migrate pandas dataframe logic and action to spark to scale the process
+* Add CLI options (input file, K values per question, etc.)

 # WIP
 * Add kafka service container yaml